 The Company is subject to MCIT, which is computed at 2% of gross income, as defined under the tax regulations, or RCIT whichever is higher.
-In 2017, the Company reported MCIT as the RCIT was lower than MCIT while in 2018, the Company reported RCIT.
-As a result, the cumulative excess MCIT from prior years were applied against the 2018 RCIT.
+No MCIT was reported in 2019 and 2018 as the RCIT was higher than the MCIT in both years.